 On October 29, 2020, the board of directors of our general partner approved a common unit repurchase program to acquire up to \$100 million of our outstanding common units.
-The common unit repurchase program is authorized to extend through December 31, 2021 and we intend to purchase common units under the repurchase program opportunistically with cash on hand and free cash flow from operations.
+The common unit repurchase program was authorized to extend through December 31, 2021, but in October 2021, the repurchase program authorization was further increased to \$150.0 million and the program was extended indefinitely.
+We intend to purchase common units under the repurchase program opportunistically with cash on hand, free cash flow from operations and proceeds from potential liquidity events such as the sale of assets.
 The repurchase program may be suspended from time to time, modified, extended or discontinued by the board of directors of our general partner at any time.
-During the six months ended June 30, 2021, we repurchased approximately \$16.3 million of common units under the repurchase program.
-As of June 30, 2021, \$68.9 million remained available for use to repurchase common units under our program.
+Purchases under the repurchase program may be made from time to time in open market or privately negotiated transactions in compliance with Rule 10b-18 under the Securities Exchange Act of 1934, as amended, and will be subject to market conditions, applicable legal requirements, contractual obligations and other factors.
+Any common units purchased as part of this program will be retired.
+During the nine months ended September 30, 2021, we repurchased approximately \$28.6 million of common units under the repurchase program.
+As of September 30, 2021, \$56.6 million remained available for use to repurchase common units under our program.